 Postgraduate bursaries and scholarships (UK/EU)

-For 2018 entry there is a 20% discount of the tuition fee charged for Keele Alumni (UK/EU students).
+This is a 20% discount of the tuition fee charged for Keele Alumni (UK/EU students).
 Students must be taking a taught postgraduate course at Keele University to at least 120 credits.
 The award will be offered on a pro-rata basis for some lower credit courses providing total credit study within the academic year exceeds 40 credits, full details below.

 This a £500 tuition fee waiver for UK/EU students taking a taught postgraduate course at Keele University who attained first class honours in their first degree.